pelhamnicholas/cyber-labs/bufferoverflow/01-hiddenfunction/README.md

 overflow to inject executable code.
-This allows us to not only alter the control flow of a program, but to cause programs to run code which they were nover programed for. ow that we see how to leverage a buffer overflow to attain a shell with protections turned off, we can start turning them on.
+This allows us to not only alter the control flow of a program, but to cause programs to run code which they were nover programed for.

+Now that we see how to leverage a buffer overflow to attain a shell with protections turned off, we can start turning them on.